 This ryokan is a great choice for those who want a traditional inn experience but would rather be based nearer to Tokyo’s modern tourist districts.
 Hotel Fukudaya in Meguro is one of the very few ryokans on the western side of the city, with the tourist hotspot Shibuya as its next door neighbor.
 Come spring time, its surrounding area becomes an attraction in itself as the Meguro River, located a few minutes walk from the hotel, gets decorated with canopies of pink cherry blossoms that line its riverbanks.

 In total, Fukudaya has 17 rooms, 13 of which are Japanese-style.
 There are room options for solo travelers and for groups of up to 5 persons.

 Address: 4-5-9 Aobadai, Meguro, Tokyo

-Information in this article is as of September 2016.
+Information in this article is as of the updated date.
 Refer to the official websites for the latest information.